Postiz · Rate Limits

 Backoff Strategy

-Clients should implement exponential backoff with jitter on HTTP 429 responses.
+Clients should implement exponential backoff with jitter on HTTP 429; no Retry-After is returned.

 Idempotent Deletes